| |

 You need to consider optimal health insurance coverage for living abroad and working for a German company.

 Cigna Global is the perfect global health insurance solution.
-Because Cigna insurance is international, thus you can use your policy not only in Germany but almost anywhere in the world.
+Because Cigna insurance is international, you can use your policy in Germany and almost anywhere in the world.

-With 74,000 employees, 200 years of experience, and more than 100 million customers globally, Cigna is one of the largest international insurance providers out there.
+With 74,000 employees, 200 years of experience, and more than 100 million customers globally, Cigna is one of the largest international insurance providers.

 With Cigna, you can enjoy instant and easy access to healthcare facilities and professionals around the globe.